jonathan-g/hugo-finisterre/README.md

 For the Finisterre theme,
-I have added support for automatically generating publication lists from bibtex files (requires python and pandoc)
+I have added support for automatically generating publication lists from BibTeX files (requires python and pandoc)

 Contributions welcome!